sharad-9/Durga-Puja/README.md

 # Durga-Puja
-Website for Christmas 2025 using HTML, CSS and JS with Parallax, Glassmorphism, Polymorphism, and much more!
+Website for Durga Puja using HTML, CSS and JS with Parallax, Glassmorphism, Polymorphism, and much more!

 ## Watch the Live [Demo](https://ghostrider2606.github.io/Durga-Puja/)